-1735 General Rules for Technical Challenges
+General Rules for Technical Challenges

-The technical challenges consist of the following individual challenges:
+1775 The technical challenges consist of the following individual challenges:

-• Part A: Push Recovery
+- Part A: Push Recovery (AdultSize)

+- Part B: Collaborative Localization (KidSize)

-• Part B: Goal Kick from Moving Ball
+- Part C: Goal Kick from Moving Ball

-Part C: High Jump
+- Part D: Parkour High Jump

-• Part D: High Kick
+- Part E: High Kick

-Only the robots used for the soccer games are allowed to participate in the technical challenges.
+Only the robots used for the soccer games that passed the robot inspection are allowed to participate in the technical challenges.
 At any point, two robots are considered active during the technical challenges.
 One player can be substituted by another player of the same team.
 No hardware modifications of the robots are allowed for the Technical Challenge (i.e., a robot cannot be modified from the configuration it had in the soccer games).